Pageboy/notes/docs/Teaching/Design and Production/Week 5.md

 #### Typefaces vs. Fonts: Difference?

 A lot of people use the terms “typeface” and “font” interchangeably.
 But they’re two very distinct things.
-Before we get started talking about typography, let’s get our terms straight.

 A typeface is a set of typographical symbols and characters.
-It’s the letters, numbers, and other characters that let us put words on paper (or screen).
 A font, on the other hand, is traditionally defined as a complete character set within a typeface, often of a particular size and style.
 Fonts are also specific computer files that contain all the characters and glyphs within a typeface.

 ## Choices

 - Commercial constraints balanced with aesthetic desires
-- Using consistency within a series / or indeeed an organisation.
+- Using consistency within a series / or indeed an organisation.
 - Book structure / components

+### Title page
+This would usually consist of the title of the book, the author/editor and the publisher name and logo.
+The design would be simple but can make use of the same style as the cover (the typography and arraignment).
+Images are not often used and the title page is normally in black and white only.

+#### The Frontispiece
+This is opposite the title page and would only display an image with a caption.

 ### Imprint